By Mike Peterson

 Designers, it’s time that you, too, get credit for creating the health and wellness benefits inherent in Design Harmony!

 The most exciting development in the design industry today is the recognition that great design improves health and wellness in the home.
 This is called Design Harmony, and it’s a curriculum that teaches this important idea: When interior designers create environments that are beautiful and well-designed, it encourages health and wellness.
+If you take a look at some of the most recent wellness trends (click here), then you’ll see how great design can help to make these wellness habits become routines.

 The designer’s goal was to make this Florida home feel like a “vacation” through the use of soothing, watery coastal tones and warm woods, representing some elements from West Indies styling.
 Biophilic elements were also included both indirectly and directly to create a sense of harmony within the space.
 Room design by Michelle Castagna, Muse Design Studio.
 Photo by Nick Sargent.
 Window treatments fabricated by Drapery Castle.